Typical and atypical properties of periodic Teichmueller geodesics: Lyapunov exponents

 \section{Lyapunov exponents}

 In this section we consider any component ${\cal Q}$ of a stratum of area one abelian differentials.
-All the results in this section are equally valid for any affine invariant submanifold for the $SL(2,\mathbb{R})$-action \cite{EMM13}.
+The results in this section are equally valid for any affine invariant submanifold for the $SL(2,\mathbb{R})$-action \cite{EMM15}, in particular they hold true for all components of strata of quadratic differentials.

-Denote by $\tilde {\cal Q}$ a component of the preimage of ${\cal Q}$ in the Teichm\"uller space of marked area one abelian differentials.
-Let $h>0$ be the entropy of the Teichm\"uller flow $\Phi^t$ on ${\cal Q}$ with respect to the invariant Lebesgue measure $\lambda$.
+The \emph{Teichm\"uller flow} $\Phi^t$ acts on ${\cal Q}$ preserving a Borel probability measure $\lambda$ in the Lebesgue measure class, the so-called \emph{Masur Veech measure}.
+Let $h>0$ be the entropy of $\Phi^t$ with respect to the measure $\lambda$.